 We’re home to the Centre for Translation Studies, an interdisciplinary centre for translation, interpreting and related forms of communication, bringing together traditional research practices with cutting-edge advances in artificial intelligence (AI).
 Our language courses combine research and teaching in technologies, with interpreting and audio-visual translation.
 Our industry approach will give you opportunities to hone your interpreting and translation skills in real-life working environments, with previous students interpreting for multilingual events.

 As an English literature or creative writing student, you’ll get use of our library, open 365 days a year, and our extensive assortment of e-publications, allowing you to access resources 24 hours a day.
 We also have over 100 archives and special collections, with previously unseen texts and transcripts available to you.

 As one of our students, you will get access to our publishing room, bookable project spaces, study areas, and computer suites.
 You’ll also be able to use our common room, surrounded by staff offices, ensuring you can access academic support as soon as you need it.

 As a translation and interpreting student, you’ll get access to our industry-standard facilities, including our digital language, interpreting and multimedia teaching laboratories.
 Using our equipment, you’ll practise on the latest computer-assisted translation software, corpus (a collection of linguistic data) tools and resources, including SDL Trados Studio, SDL MultiTerm and Matecat, to gain advanced corpus-compilation and terminology extraction skills.

-In our conference interpreting suites, equipped with industry standards (ISO) approved double interpreting booths, you’ll practise simultaneous interpreting using a two-way and multipoint video conferencing system.
+In our conference interpreting suites, equipped with industry standard (ISO) approved double interpreting booths, you’ll practise simultaneous interpreting using a two-way and multipoint video conferencing system.
 You’ll also get access to our language study area, equipped with the latest language software, satellite TV and a large foreign film collection, as well as books, and other study materials.

 Tutor support and expertise